 Dental Implants versus Mini Dental Implants

-Mini Dental Implants are yet another technology that can be used to help restore your smile.
-If you have missing teeth it’s highly recommended to take care of this problem to maintain your overall oral health as well as protect the gums and teeth around the affected area.
-Failing to replace missing teeth not only makes it hard to chew, and alter your appearance, but after time the surrounding teeth will begin to move and break down due to unnecessary forces being placed on the remaining teeth.
-This problem can end up becoming very costly if nothing is done early on.
-Dental Implants are an excellent solution for permanently replacing missing teeth and give patients more options of what to do when teeth have gone missing.
-Dental Implants, in general, are widely considered a much more dependable and comfortable solution to replacing missing teeth versus non-implant supported denture and bridge work.
+Mini Dental Implants are yet another dental implant technology that can be used to help restore your smile.
+If you have missing teeth, we recommend to replace these teeth as soon as possible, to maintain your overall oral health, as well as protect the gums and teeth around the affected area.
+Failing to replace missing teeth not only makes it hard to chew or speak clearly, but after time the surrounding teeth will begin to move and break down due to unnecessary forces being placed on the remaining teeth, causing alterations in appearance and even more tooth loss.

-Mini Dental Implants are essentially very similar in purpose and function to traditional Dental Implants; however, their size and structure differ greatly.
-Mini Dental Implants are dental implants generally smaller that 3mm in size, whereas traditional Dental Implants are larger in diameter and length and have more surface area for bone to adhere to.
-Just as with traditional Dental Implants, Mini Dental Implants use a surgically placed titanium screw(s) into the patients jawbone that act as a permanent anchor to affix a prosthetic tooth or dental device.
-Dental Implants are suitable for almost anyone who has missing teeth and is looking for the best alternative to loose fitting dentures or dental crowns and bridgework.
+Mini dental implants are essentially very similar in purpose and function to traditional dental implants; however, their size and structure differ greatly.
+Mini dental implants are dental implants generally smaller than 3mm in size, whereas traditional Dental Implants are larger in diameter and length and have more surface area for the bone to adhere to.
+Just as with traditional dental implants, mini dental implants use a surgically placed titanium screw(s) into the patient’s jawbone that acts as a permanent anchor to affix a prosthetic tooth or dental device.

-Many patients are attracted to Mini Dental Implants because of their lower cost or the inability of the dentist to place a regular sized dental implant in a given space.
+Many patients are attracted to mini dental implants because of their lower cost or the inability of the practitioner to place a regular sized dental implant in a given space.
 One factor that is very important in the dental implant procedure is the amount of bone and bone density in the area to receive the implant(s).
-Mini Implants offer the ability to place dental implants into areas where bone grafting would normally be required or if the bone is too thin in an area to place a traditional sized dental implant.
+Mini implants offer the ability to place dental implants into areas where bone grafting would normally be required or if the bone is too thin in an area to place a traditional sized dental implant.

 Portland Dental Implant Consultation

-Understanding all your options when considering if Dental Implants are right for you should be the first thing you take care of.
-Scheduling a consultation with a Dental Implant Specialist to understand your particular needs is highly recommended.
-During this consultation you will have the opportunity to discuss all available options, dental implant costs, healing time, and the expected final result.
-As this is a specialized oral surgery that can dramatically affect your comfort and appearance for years to come, careful consideration should be given to your choice of Dental Implant Specialist.
+Understanding all your options when considering if dental implants are right for you should be the first thing you take care of.
+Scheduling a consultation with a dental implant specialist to understand your particular needs is highly recommended.
+During this consultation, you will have the opportunity to discuss all available options, dental implant costs, healing time, and the expected final result.
+As this is a specialized oral surgery that can dramatically affect your comfort and appearance for years to come, careful consideration should be given to your choice of specialist.

-Since 1984 we have helped thousands of patients with dental implants of all types.
-Call us today to schedule a dental implant consultation to find out which options are best for you.
+Swiss Denture & Implant Center has helped thousands of patients with dental implants of all types for over 30 years.
+Call us today to schedule a dental implant consultation to find out which options are best for you!